The Mapped World of the Broken Kaskea Novels (Fantasy)

-Groyga became a country in T.Y.
-783, when Condotga pulled the Lord's Council together (when pronouncing "Groyga," the second "g" is pronounced as an "h").
-Groyga has always been Tyrra's enemy, and Groygans worship a proper pantheon of gods while they view the Phrenii with fear and loathing.
 Groyga and Tyrra are separated by the river Saamarin, which is named the "river of blood" for good reason.
-To protect Tyrra and to reduce the bloodshed among mankind, the Phrenii established the Lightning Wall along the Saamarin, which was non-lethal, but couldn't be crossed.
+To protect Tyrra and to reduce the bloodshed among humankind, the Phrenii established the lightning wall along the Saamarin, which was non-lethal, but couldn't be crossed.
 In T.Y.
-1243, Groyga started the Fifteen Year War, but had to invade the Kainen peninsula from the south.
-Tyrra pushed Groyga off, and established Betarr Kain as an outpost.
+1293, Groyga started the Fifteen Year War by invading the Kainen peninsula from the south and Tyrra increased the coverage of the lightning wall to Betarr Serin and established Betarr Kain as an outpost.
 In T.Y.
-1456, the Lightning Wall was dismantled because the Fevers had decimated much of the world, perhaps due to lack of communication.
-In 1471, Tyrra and Groyga are considered to be at peace, but it is a fragile peace.
+1456, the lightning wall was dismantled because the Fevers had decimated much of the world, perhaps due to lack of communication.
+At the beginning of 1471, Tyrra and Groyga are considered to be at peace.

 Kitarra was originally a colony of Tyrra, started by King Voima around T.Y.
 850. It had only been intended to be a protective outpost because the nearby marshes and moors limit the amount of land for agriculture or colonization.
 Over the centuries the original Tyrrans interbred with native marsh people to produce Kitarrans, although well-bred Kitarrans today wouldn't consider they have much in common with the marsh people.
 In T.Y.
 1107, Kitarra gained a peaceful independence from Tyrra.
 In 1471, the Ungought (pronounced "en-geth") family rules Kitarra.
 However, it is not a politically benevolent environment: the current King Markus resorted to fratricide to gain control of the crown.

 The Auberei Archipelago is a string of islands that juts into the Angim Sea and, unfortunately, provides wonderful havens for pirates.
-In 1471, the most famous pirate that merchants fear is Frisson Rhobar, who has used the archipelago as cover for twelve years.
-Rhobar has managed to extort protection fees from Forenllas and Paduellus, and has even gone so far as to capture and ransom a Noble Light of the Church of the Way.
+At the beginning of 1471, the most famous pirate that merchants fear is Frisson Rhobar, who used the archipelago as cover for twelve years.
+Rumors are that Rhobar started out as a respected venture captain (mercenary) and eventurally degraded to piracy after capturing and ransoming a Noble Light of the Church of the Way.